donnieking12/Content-Factory/SETUP.md

 ## Next Steps

+For detailed next steps on implementing the business logic and deploying the application, please refer to [NEXT_STEPS.md](NEXT_STEPS.md).

 1. Implement the actual business logic in the service modules
-2. Add your social media API credentials
+2. Add your social media API credentials to `.env`
 3. Set up your AI avatar service
 4. Customize the product discovery logic
 5. Implement video generation algorithms